ianthomas8/ianthomas8/README.md

 Current Applied Mathematics undergraduate student at Towson University, Class of 2026.

-Interested in and Passionate about Data Analytics, Data Science, and programming.
+Interested in and Passionate about Data Analytics, Data Science, and Programming.

-### Tools 🛠️
+### Technical Skills 🛠️
 - Python
 - Excel
 - SQL